mostafaAbokhadra/Internship/MedSerg/perioperative/5-postOpComplications.md

-# general post-op complications
+# post-op complications

+> [!IMPORTANT]
-prevention and early detection of complications and quick management if any of them occur is the nurse's role
+> prevention and early detection of complications and quick management if any of them occur is the nurse's role

 ### immediate Complications

 1. **primary hemorrhage**: starts during surgery